tedheikkila/employee-tracker/README.md

   Technologies used: placeholder.

-  * Check out the deployed app on placeholder.
+  * To see the app in action, check out the demo in the Demo section below.

   ## Installation